-Using the controls on your motorcycle, and your “sit position” provide the best results when you feel like you too were designed to be part of the motorcycle you ride.
-There are a wide variety of easy and simple adjustments you can make to most any motorcycle to achieve better motorcycle fit it to your body shape and size.
-By doing so, you’ll enjoy a smoother, safer and more comfortable ride even reducing fatigue on those longer tours.
+Using the controls on your motorcycle, and your “sit position” provide the best results when you feel like everything was tailored made to fit you.
+There are a wide variety of simple adjustments you can easily make to most any motorcycle to achieve better motorcycle fit to your body shape and size.
+And by doing so, you’ll enjoy a smoother, safer and more comfortable ride.
+A ride that’ll even reduce fatigue on those longer tours.
 Plus you’ll bring added safety to your use of the controls knowing they’re more within reach.

 Adjust Clutch and Brake Levers

 Both these levers need to be aligned to your usage.
 Often the setup from the dealer is slightly off but makes for a big difference when you’re using these levers.
 To adjust, sit on your motorcycle, stretch out your arms, and feel how your wrist is flexed when you extend your fingers to apply the lever.
 Your wrist is best when in a position of not being angled.
 The simplest way to check this is use a yardstick rested on the handlebar to the lever and check the angle.
 Compare this to the angle of your arm while fingers are extended over the lever.
 Then make these adjustments:

 1) Adjust clutch and brake levers by loosening their bracket clamps and rotating them until they’re at the right place and offering you the right angle.
 This is when the levers fall in line with your forearms, so there’s no bend in the wrist with fingers resting on the levers.

 2) Check and adjust clutch and front brake lever adjusters (at the lever’s base).
 If your motorcycle doesn’t have these, consider purchasing after market performance levers as replacements.
 TIP: Keeping your cables well lubricated can have a big effect on lighting up the amount of pressure (pull) required by your hand.
 This of course assists in alleviating fatigued and often, sore hands.